Willy Adames Preview, Player Props: Brewers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have a 4.01 team ERA that ranks 10th across all league pitching staffs.
+- The Yankees have a 4.03 team ERA that ranks 11th among all MLB pitching staffs.

-- King (4-5 with a 2.88 ERA and 91 strikeouts in 78 2/3 innings pitched) makes the start for the Yankees, his fifth of the season.

-- His most recent time out was on Sunday against the Houston Astros, when the right-hander went five innings, surrendering one earned run while giving up five hits.
+- In his most recent appearance on Tuesday, the right-hander went six innings against the Detroit Tigers, allowing one earned run while surrendering eight hits.

-- The 28-year-old has amassed an ERA of 2.88, with 10.5 strikeouts per nine innings, in 44 games this season.
-Opposing hitters have a .221 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.